-Dr Joanne McEwan is a Lecturer in History at The University of Western Australia and a Research Assistant with the ARC Centre of Excellence for the History of Emotions.
+Dr Joanne McEwan is a Lecturer in History at The University of Western Australia and a Research Assistant with the Australian Research Council Centre of Excellence for the History of Emotions (Europe, 1100–1800).
 Her research interests focus on crime, gender and family history in Britain, c.1650–1850.
 Joanne’s publications include Accommodating poverty: The housing and living arrangements of the English poor, c.
 1600-1850, which she edited with Pamela Sharpe and, with Philippa Maddern and Anne Scott, Performing Emotions in Early Europe (Brepols, forthcoming).

 Follow Joanne on Twitter @Jo_McEwan_.

 Professor Ann McGrath is the Director of the Australian Centre for Indigenous History at Australian National University.
 She has been the recipient of many awards during her exalted career, including the John Douglas Kerr Medal of Distinction, Inaugural W.K.
 Hancock prize, the Human Rights Award for non-fiction, the John Barrett Prize and Yale’s Archibald Hannah Junior Fellowship.
 In her consultancy work, Ann co-ordinated the history project of the Royal Commission into Aboriginal Deaths in Custody, and has appeared as a witness in the Gunner & Cubillo case and in various Northern Territory land claims.
 McGrath’s Illicit Love: Interracial Sex and Marriage in the United States and Australia was published by University of Nebraska Press in December 2015.
 If you would like to be able to write history as compellingly as Ann, you should also check out Ann Curthoys and Ann McGrath’s How to Write History that People Want to Read (2009).